WANTED: Leaders in the Fight for Social and Economic Equity

-The BOSS Board of Directors governs the ongoing work of Building Opportunities for Self-Sufficiency (BOSS), an award-winning nonprofit that serves homeless and low-income families and individuals in Alameda County.
+The BOSS Board of Directors governs the award-winning work of Building Opportunities for Self-Sufficiency (BOSS), a Bay Area nonprofit that serves homeless and low-income families and individuals in Alameda County.
 While day-to-day operations are led by BOSS Executive Director (ED), Board Members provide mission-based leadership and strategic governance.

 BENEFITS of Board Membership:

 Being part of the BOSS Board will give you invaluable on-the-ground experience in the fight against poverty and homelessness, and a deep understanding of the network of local, state, and national public and private agencies that are working to make a difference.

 Board Membership brings ample networking opportunities, the opportunity to take part in exciting local events, training and skill-building, new friendships, and lifelong inspiration!